Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 |Detachable Micro USB cable|

 |Mac and Linux compatible|

 My first glance at Vortex’s Race 3 had me wondering, is this keyboard going to be worthy of replacing the 60% keyboards sitting on my desk.
 Sitting atop my desk was my daily driver the Pok3r RGB and a recently constructed GH60.
 In the box was no sheet nor plastic cover, so when I opened the box the Race 3 came into full view.

 Issues pertaining to Mac compatibility have been noted.
-Although not affecting me, Vortex have taken steps to resolve these problems.
+Although not affecting me, Vortex has taken steps to resolve these problems.
 A firmware update has been issued to resolve such issues.

-Listening to the community, some design aspects have been improved on.
-Certain keys on the right hand side of the Race 3 have been changed to better fit the keyboard.
-The End and arrow keys have all been shrunk to allow for the placement of a Fn key in the bottom row.
+Listening to the community, some design aspects have been improved.
+Certain keys on the right-hand side of the Race 3 have been changed to better fit the keyboard.
+The End and arrow keys have all been shrunk to allow for the placement of an Fn key in the bottom row.

 Another inclusion is the quick toggle of QWERTY to Colemak or Dvorak typing layouts.
 This is performed with a similar Fn key combination using Home, PgUp, and PgDn.
 These typing layouts make more sense with a uniform key profile and the DSA set included with the Race 3 caters to this perfectly.

 Getting up close to Race 3, I could see the DSA keycaps had a texture to them.
 Pressing a few keys confirmed that these were indeed PBT keycaps, with blue side printed secondary features.